Today’s Post by Joe Farace

 At the opposite extreme is (obviously) Felix Unger.
 His or her equipment looks as if they never use it.
 There’s no brassing on body corners, no dust would dare land on their lenses and they never leave the house without a full supply of camera and lens cleaning products.
 Between these two extremes lie a third group that includes most of us but I will confess to more than a few Unger-like impulses about caring for my photo equipment.

 How I made this shot: I photographed this Saab Sonett II in Vail, Colorado using a Canon EOS 40D and EF 10-22mm EF-S f/3.5-4.5 lens (at 17mm) with an exposure of 1/100 sec at f/14 and ISO 200.

 Some shooters don’t like to clean their lenses, feeling a little dust won’t hurt anything.
 Their concern is that the more you clean a lens, the more likely you are to scratch it.
-According to experts I spoke with, the biggest mistake photographers make when cleaning lenses is they don’t blow them off first.
+According to several optical experts I spoke with, the biggest mistake that photographers make when cleaning lenses is they don’t blow them off first.
 Often the lens is covered with is a microscopic layer of dust that quickly turns into fine grade sandpaper.
 To remove this layer of grit, you should blow off the glass or give it a light dusting with a soft brush.
-One technique I learned in art school was to blow off the front of lenses with an ear syringe.
-A rubber ear syringe costs pennies, never runs of out air and was always environmentally friendly.
+One technique I learned in art school was to blow off the front of lenses using an ear syringe.
+A rubber ear syringe costs literally pennies, never runs of out air and was always environmentally friendly.